tussharagarwal/okcupid/README.md

 #  If you don't have this combination of firefox and geckodriver at the time you are using then make sure you use the latest versions of both of them.

-## Make sure you put all these files into same folder.
+## Make sure you put all these files into same folder before running the script.